smudge/decks/railsconf-2022/slides.md

 ...webvalve.

-what webvalve lets us do is define fake versions of any external service or app, and it will automatically route all web traffic to the fakes, -->
+what webvalve lets us do is define fake versions of any external service or app, and it will automatically route all web traffic to the fakes.
+-->

 ---
 layout: two-cols
 class: text-center
 ---

 # Without WebValve: